each/draft-aname/draft-ietf-dnsop-aname.md

 explain the rationale.]

+{backmatter}

+# Appendix A: Alternatives

+## Alternatives

+The process at the start of this section is specified using the mighty weasel words "as if", which are intended to allow a great deal of latitude to implementers so long as the observed behaviour is compatible.

+For instance, it is likely to be more efficient to manage the polling per ANAME target rather than per ANAME as specified.

+More radically, some existing ANAME-like implementations are based on a different DNS server architecture, in which a zone's published authoritative servers all perform the duties of a primary master in a distributed manner: provisioning records from a non-DNS back-end store, refreshing DNSSEC signatures, and so forth.
+This architecture does not use standard zone transfers, so there is no need for its ANAME implementation to poll the target address records to ensure that its secondary servers are up to date (because there are no secondary servers as such).
+Instead the authoritative servers can do ANAME sibling address substitution on demand.

+There are other variant architectures which use zone transfers within the provisioning system, but where the authoritative servers are able to independently vary the zone contents.
+They can conform to this specification provided their behaviour is consistent with it: unusual behaviour can appear "as if" there were a rapidly updating zone or multiple primary masters, etc.

+The exact mechanism for obtaining the target address records is unspecified; typically they will be resolved in the DNS in the usual way, but if an ANAME implementation has special knowledge of the target it can short-cut the substitution process, or use clever tricks such as client-dependant answers.

 # Changes since the last revision

 [This section is to be removed before publication as an RFC.]